Washi1337/AsmResolver/README.md

 Structure
 =========

-The library consist of the following namespaces, each with a special purpose:
+The library consists of the following namespaces, each with a special purpose:

 * TUP.AsmResolver.
   * PE
+     * Readers
+	 * Writers
   * ASM
   * NET
      * Specialized